Table of Content

 The final phase of the program is meant to build on the mass and strength gains achieved during the first eight weeks and shift the focus even more towards explosiveness and plyometrics training.

-The number of training days is reduced to four per week, and the legs workouts now only use around 50% of your 1 rep max weights, which means that your muscles will train for explosiveness more than for strength.
-The jumping workouts are expanded to include even more plyometrics exercises.
+The number of training days is reduced to four per week, and the leg workouts now only use around 50% of your 1 rep max, which means that your muscles will train for explosiveness more than for strength.
+The jumping workouts are expanded to include even more plyometric exercises.

 Bounce Kit is clearly designed to emphasize strength training in the first four weeks, to a completely opposite approach in the final four weeks, where the number of repetitions and resistance is decreased, which is meant to allow your muscles to use the strength gains and turn them into an explosive jumping ability.

-A lot of attention is given to upper body strength and core strength, two important components to a strong vertical jump.
-The problem is, there’s absolutely no mention of form, without which the added strength and explosiveness can be far less effective, if not useless.
+A lot of attention is given to upper body and core strength, two major components to a strong vertical leap.
+The problem is, there’s absolutely no mention of form, without which, the added strength and explosiveness is far less effective, if not useless.

 Bounce Kit Pros & Cons